-- Playing dead is the most effective way to keep possums safe.
+- Playing dead is the most effective way opossums can protect themselves against predators.

-- Opossums not only play dead by laying still, they really look dead.
-Their eyes glaze over and they become stiff like a corpse.
+- Opossums not only play dead by lying still, but their eyes glaze over and they stiffen like a corpse.
+They also smell dead.

 Have you ever heard the phrase playing possum?
 This refers to a particular behavior of an opossum (not a possum).
 When an opossum feels threatened by an animal or human, it has an unusual reaction.
 It plays dead.
 This is much different from other animals that try to run, freeze in place or even turn aggressive and go on the attack.
 That’s part of what makes this animal so interesting.

 So, why do opossums play dead?
 How long do they stay still on the ground?
 Is this a successful tactic against a predator’s attack?
 Read on to get the answers to these questions and uncover more about this mysterious marsupial.

 Opossums really don’t pose a serious threat to other animals.
 An adult measures 21 to 36 inches long including its tail and weighs 4 to 15 pounds.
 In short, these are small mammals.
 Furthermore, they move in a slow, awkward way so they aren’t likely to outrun a threat.